higornery1/higornery1/README.md

 ## Hello There, how are doing?

-- My name is Higor Nery
+- My name is Higor Nery ✔
-- I live in Brazil
+- Living in Brazil ✔
-- Today at the College
+- Today at the College ✔
-- Front-End
+- Front-End ✔

 <div align="center">
   <a href="https://github.com/higornery1">